rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.7r2.md

 ## Doctest

 Python is a fertile ground of good ideas, and we've seen a number of Python's ideas surface in JavaScript recently.
-JavaScript 1.7's [generators](https://web.archive.org/web/20210502042346mp_/https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7#Generators)and [array comprehensions](https://web.archive.org/web/20210502042346mp_/https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7#Array_comprehensions) are two recent examples.
+JavaScript 1.7's [generators](https://web.archive.org/web/20210502042346mp_/https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7#Generators) and [array comprehensions](https://web.archive.org/web/20210502042346mp_/https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7#Array_comprehensions) are two recent examples.

 Rhino 1.7R2 contains another Python idea: [doctest](https://docs.python.org/lib/module-doctest.html).
 This is a function that will test snippets of shell sessions.
 It gets its name from its use testing these snippets that appear in documentation comments, but it turns out to be a very convenient way to write tests more generally.